LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Methodology

 The LAtte encoder is inspired by baseline deduction methods commonly used in EEG analysis.
 Traditionally, these methods leverage paired recordings where a baseline graph is generated from resting state data and a task graph is generated at task time \citep{MAESS2016164}.
 Subtracting the baseline from the task graph isolates task-specific neural activity by mitigating individual variability and signal noise.
 However, many real-world datasets lack explicit resting state recordings, limiting the applicability of this approach.

 To address this challenge, we propose a dual-branch architecture that learns an implicit baseline directly from the task data.
 The first branch, dubbed the baseline block, employs a Hyperbolic Inception Block with average pooling to estimate a smoothed baseline representation.
 In parallel, the second branch uses a Hyperbolic Inception Block with max pooling to highlight strong activation signals, which act as the task graph.
-We compute the deviation between these two representations (see \Cref{fig:latte} and \Cref{code}) to produce embeddings that better highlight task-relevant information.
+We compute the deviation between these two representations by parallel transporting each task embedding along the geodesic from its corresponding baseline embedding to the origin.
+The goal is to produce a baseline-corrected representation that highlights task-relevant information and suppresses signal noise.

 \paragraph{Hyperbolic InceptionTime Block}